icon to open the header menu

 By compressing the source code and abstracting some concepts, such as the button, one can also gain understanding about the rest of the program text.
 By showing details of practices and styles, a programmer can extrapolate from a small fragment to a larger structure.
 Gabriel calls this idea locality : it is

-that characteristic of source code that enables a programmer to understand that source by looking at only a small portion of it. ( Gabriel, 1998)
+that characteristic of source code that enables a programmer to understand that source by looking at only a small portion of it. ( author, year)

 In poetry, compression presents a different problem since, ultimately, the definitions of each words are not limited to the poet's own mind but also exist in the broad conceptual structures which readers hold.
 However, since all aspects of a program is always explicitly defined, programmers thus have the ultimate say on the definition of most of the data and functions described in code.
 As such, they create their own semantic contexts while, at the same time, having to take into account the context of the machine, the context of the problem, and the context(s) that their reader(s) might be coming from.